 How to Trade a Pin Bar

-When you see the Pin Bar and you want to place a trade, you can do so via derivatives such as CFDs.
+When you see the Pin Bar and you want to place a trade, you can do so via derivatives.
 Derivatives enable you to trade rising as well as declining prices.
 So, depending on what you think will happen with the asset’s price when one of the Pin Bar appears, you can open a long position or a short position.

 Follow these steps to trade when you see the Pin Bar: